KevinGodek/TIMSE-Movie-Management/README.md

 ```

 ## Description
-Google search enginge for books, user can create an account and save a list of books and delete from list.
+Google search enginge for movies, user can create an account and save a list of movies and delete from list.
 [Deploy Here!](https://aqueous-bayou-37108.herokuapp.com/)